ugurgudelek/tobbetu-tools/README.md

-# tobbetu-lab-placement-tool
+# TOBB ETU Lab Placement Tool

-Lab placement of student will be easier now in TOBB ETU for assistants :)
+For assistants (like me:)), lab placement of student will be easier:)

 Usage